matteo-campana/CustomTimelineControl/README.md

 - `rebuild`: Rebuilds the project using `pcf-scripts rebuild`.
 - `start`: Starts the project using `pcf-scripts start`.
 - `start:watch`: Starts the project in watch mode using `pcf-scripts start watch`.
-- `refreshTypes`: Refreshes the types using `pcf-scripts refreshTypes`.

 ## Dependencies